MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Download Surface IT Toolkit and Surface Hub 2S Drivers and Firmware

-On a separate PC, perform the following:
+On a separate PC, perform the following tasks:

 1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which includes the [Surface UEFI Configurator](/surface/surface-it-toolkit-uefi-config).
 2. Follow the installation instructions in [Get started with Surface IT Toolkit](/surface/surface-it-toolkit#get-started-with-surface-it-toolkit).
 3. Download the [Surface Hub 2S drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974), **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI**, to use during the new OS installation.

-### Prepare the SEMM Certificate
+### Prepare the SEMM certificate

 Before using the UEFI Configurator for the first time, prepare a certificate to secure the SEMM package: